Confidentiality & Medical Records

 In accordance with the Data Protection Act 1998 and Access to Health Records Act, patients may request to see their medical records.
 Such requests should be made through the practice manager and may be subject to an administration charge.
 No information will be released without the patient consent unless we are legally obliged to do so.

 We aim to provide a good quality friendly care for our patients and are pleased to hear what you think of the service.
 If you like what we do please let us know as it cheers us up.

 If you have any comments or suggestions to make please let us know.
-If you are not happy with the service please write to the Practice Manager who will do her best to respond to the complaint quickly and sort the problem efficiently and hopefully to the satisfaction of the patient.
+If you are not happy with the service please write to the Practice Management who will do their best to respond to the complaint quickly and sort the problem efficiently and hopefully to the satisfaction of the patient.
 If you wish to make a complaint please ask for a Patients Complaint Information Leaflet, available from Reception at both sites (Ambrose and Tollgate).
-This will tell you how to proceed with your complaint, which should be addressed to Mrs Sharon Kendall, Practice Manager.
+This will tell you how to proceed with your complaint.

 Alternatively you may download a copy of the comments and complaints form by clicking this link: Complaints Procedure.

 If you wish to complain, but do not want to tell us about it, you can contact

 NHS England Contact Centre - PO Box 16738, Redditch, B97 9PT